Phase II Environmental Site Assessments

 Soil Gas Sampling

-When the Phase II Environmental Site Assessment is being done to investigating volatile organic compounds (VOCs), the geologist designing the Phase II scope should consider sampling for soil gas instead of, or in addition to, soil samples.
+When the Phase II Environmental Site Assessment is being done to investigate volatile organic compounds (VOCs), the geologist designing the Phase II scope should consider sampling for soil gas instead of, or in addition to, soil samples.
 Soil gas sampling is particularly advantageous in porous media such as sands.
 Partner is very experienced with proper collection techniques for soil gas sampling projects.

 Our NewsletterStay Informed on all things Partner.